 Epworth Sleepiness Scale

-The Epworth Sleepiness Scale is used to diagnose obstructive sleep apnoea (OSA).
+The Epworth Sleepiness Scale (ESS) is a useful tool to help diagnose obstructive sleep apnoea (OSA).
+Feeling very sleepy during the day is a common symptom of OSA.

-Use the following scale to choose the most appropriate number for each situation:
+Choose the most appropriate response for each situation:

 Sitting and reading